ironpeakservices/ironpeak.be/content/blog/big-sur-t2rminator.md

 Potential Attacks:

+- There is no reason not to think that state actors have been unlocking Macs & iPhones using this method for a while.
 - You buy a new charger or USB adapter from AliExpress or any other market, which actually carries an implant that jailbreaks your T2 and installs kernel malware when connected.
 - Someone steals your powered down or locked MacBook and steals your data on disk and iCloud while disabling *Find My* and asks for a ransom.
 - Someone steals your Mac, replaces your macOS installation with something infected & puts it back, stealing your bank credentials or spying on you.